The almost sure theory of finite metric spaces: Approximate extension axioms

-Suppose that $\mathcal C$ is the class of finite metric spaces in which the distance between any two distinct points lies in the interval $[\frac{1}{2},1]$.
-Note that all such metric spaces are discrete as any ball of radius $\frac{1}{4}$ consists just of its center.
+Let $\mathcal C$ be the class of finite metric spaces in which the distance between any two distinct points lies in the interval $[\frac{1}{2},1]$.
+Note that all such metric spaces are discrete, as any ball of radius $\frac{1}{4}$ consists just of its center.

 Given a finite metric space $X=\{x_1,\ldots,x_n\}$, we let $\Conf_X(v_1,\ldots,v_n)$ denote the formula